-People like to buy things, and people like to make decisions - but by and large, people do not like to feel that "In our schedule-driven culture, time is becoming the new currency for marketers, and using consumers' time wisely may mean winning a new customer."
+People like to buy things, and people like to make decisions - but by and large, people do not like to feel that they are being "sold to."
+Quality content, then, encourages the sale by creating a relationship.

+"In our schedule-driven culture, time is becoming the new currency for marketers, and using consumers' time wisely may mean winning a new customer."